 2. I always want to know what to do next.

 At one time, the rule of thumb was to include instructions on every screen.
 Experienced users may no longer need this if the options are obvious, though stating the instructions once or twice at the start covers people who are new to eLearning.
 If the design is non-linear and exploratory, let the audience know what problem they need to solve.
 Let them know they should be exploring.
 Whatever it is, your audience should not sit and wonder what to do next.

 It’s surprisingly difficult to write concise and clear screen instructions that all learners will understand.
 You’ll most likely require several revisions.
-Run your instructions, also known as microcopy, by sample audience members or co-workers to see if they understand.
-See tips for writing microcopy for more on this.
+Run your instructions by sample audience members or co-workers to see if they understand.
+Also, see these tips for writing microcopy.

 Everyone who is familiar with computer applications holds a mental model of how different types of software work.
-In eLearning, we can get quite creative with these models.
-Perhaps the user interface is a smartphone or a remote control or a desk or an elevator panel.
-Or perhaps it’s a plain vanilla Previous and Next type of system.
+In eLearning, we can get quite creative using metaphors and themes.
 Whether your course uses a metaphor or a generic approach, follow logical and obvious conventions.
 Think about how audience members will expect the system to work and then make sure it does.

-In the example below, the icon on the left could mean Notes, Resources, Menu or a handle for grabbing and sliding an object (as in some iPad apps).
+In the example below, the icon on the left could stand for a number of things.
 By adding text to the icon, as shown on the right, we help the user quickly identify the icon’s purpose and reduce unnecessary mental processing.

 5. I want to know where to click, drag or tap.